-The Housing Counselor will assist the applicant in locating an existing home or vacant lot on which to build a replacement home.
+The Housing Counselor may assist the applicant in locating an existing home or vacant lot on which to build a replacement home.
 The Housing Counselor will work with the applicant and the R3 Program Case Manager to identify replacement properties that comply with R3 Program Guidelines and fall within the approved purchase amount and unit-size requirements for the applicant.
 The Housing Counselor should make every effort to only show the applicant properties that meet the needs of the applicant's household.

-When the applicant selects a replacement property, the Housing Counselor will assist the applicant in drafting a purchase offer or sales agreement for the seller of the replacement property.
+When the applicant selects a replacement property, the Program Manager will assist the applicant in drafting a purchase offer or sales agreement for the seller of the replacement property.

 Agreements to purchase a replacement property must be approved by the Program prior to execution.
-All agreements must include clauses which excuse the applicant from purchasing the property in the event: (1) the property does not meet HQS and cannot be rehabilitated by the Seller; (2) if environmental issues cannot be remedied within

-Program caps; or (3) the purchase price is above the fair market sale price of the home, as determined by an appraisal or through an analysis of comparable sales.
+All agreements must include clauses which excuse the applicant from purchasing the property in the event: (1) the seller is unwilling to perform any needed repairs as identified by a Program inspection; (2) if property is determined to be in a Special Flood Hazard Area or Coastal Barrier Resources Area, as determined by a Categorically Excluded (Not Subject to 24 C.F.R. § 58.5) (CENST) Environmental Review; (3) the purchase price is above the fair market sale price of the home, as determined by an appraisal or through an analysis of comparable sales.
 The Program may not purchase replacement property if the contract to purchase the property was executed without proper Program approval.

-Before the sales agreement is signed by the applicant or the seller, the applicant must receive approval from the R3 Program.
+Before the sales agreement is signed by the applicant and the seller, the applicant must receive approval from the R3 Program.
 The R3 Program does not provide earnest money or other nonrefundable fees as part of the purchase offer.